 “A man begins to die when he ceases to expect anything from tomorrow”

-····Discovering the secret of stem cells, represent a change in the vision of living organisms···
+····Discovering the secret of stem cells represent a change in the vision of living organisms···

 The belief that there exists an undifferentiated cell which can be programmed into another type of cell forms the basis of stem cell biology.
 Today, stem cells treatments have become a reality.
 The capability of stem cells to regenerate organs and tissues opens a wide spectrum of treatment possibilities for many diseases that were considered incurable.

-There is an increasing interest in using stem cells in treatment of degenerative diseases such as Parkinson’s disease, Alzheimer´s disease, diabetes, osteoarthritis (OA), knee injury, osteoporosis, myocardial infarction, and multiple sclerosis for which there is no curative therapy.
+There is an increasing interest in using stem cells in the treatment of degenerative diseases such as Parkinson’s disease, Alzheimer´s disease, diabetes, osteoarthritis (OA), knee injury, osteoporosis, myocardial infarction, and multiple sclerosis for which there is no curative therapy.

-Benefit of Stem cells therapies
+Benefit of Stem Cell Therapies

 Stem cell therapies are expected to bring substantial benefit to patients suffering from a wide range of diseases and injuries.
 Stem cells offer great hope for treating disease by providing an unlimited source of cells for repairing, or replacing damaged tissue.